-Vulcanised articles manufactured from this multi-purpose platinum catalysed (addition curing) silicone rubber fast injection moulding (FIM) grade exhibit a unique combination of characteristics and properties.
+Vulcanised articles manufactured from this multi-purpose platinum catalysed (addition curing) silicone rubber exhibit a unique combination of characteristics and properties.
 They are noted for their short cure times, good flexibility and excellent mechanical properties.
-PR410/50 is transparent but can be easily pigmented and has very good processing characteristics.
+PR410/50 can be moulded and or extruded, is transparent but can be easily pigmented and has very good processing characteristics.